There are five stages of CKD.

 African American or other ethnic minorities

 Because your health is important!
 CKD can be managed once it’s caught.
-Conditions like anemia, bone disease, and heart problems can be caught early too.
-Patients with an extremely low GFR (less than 30 mL/min) are toeing the line of critical condition and should start getting educated about dialysis and kidney transplant.
+It can also lead to anemia, bone and heart disease.
+Patients with a low GFR (less than 30 mL/min) should learn how to preserve and maintain their kidney function.
+They should also seek education about both kidney dialysis and kidney transplant.
+It never hurts to have this information in your back pocket.
+It may just save your life.

 Most patients are diagnosed through routine bloodwork which includes your creatinine and GFR.
-Since CKD often doesn’t have symptoms, the best advice is to keep current with your annual health checkups.
+CKD may often progress without any obvious symptoms hence it is important to stay current your annual health checkups.